Celebrate Fall in Colorado, 7 Great Ways to Join the Fun

 Enjoy Patio Season Before It’s Over

 Due to capacity restrictions and social distancing policies still in place, many fall festivities are operating with limits.
-While it’s 100% possible to have a fun fall, planning ahead is important.
+While it’s 100% possible to have a fun fall, planning is essential.
 If possible, get those tickets early or plan your adventures for a weekday.
-But no matter where you go and when you do it, we’re confident you’ll find a way to make this fall festive and fun, whether you’re picking pumpkins with the family so you can take them home to carve them or planning a spooky date night in a haunted corn maze.
+No matter where you go and when you do it, there are plenty of ways to enjoy the fall festive season, whether picking pumpkins with the family for carving later on or planning a spooky date night in a haunted corn maze.
+There's no better way to enjoy fall and get ready for winter than by celebrating fall in Colorado.

 By Emily Krempholtz